radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     >>> inv_t0
     Inventory activities (Bq): {'U-234': 269401605.0086039, 'U-235': 13528246.506057048, 'U-238': 293903005.67125}, decay dataset: icrp107_ame2020_nubase2020

-By default the input dictionary to ``Inventory()`` is assumed to contain activities in Bq.
+By default the dictionary passed to the ``Inventory()`` constructor is assumed to contain activities in Bq.
 The user can easily specify different units:

 .. code-block:: python3